justinbretting/cryptocurrency-exchange-checker/README.md

 See Package.json for other scripts

-# Leave this running while you develop for most changes to be synced to your bundle
+#### Run this while developing for most changes to be synced to your bundle and live reloaded
 `$ gulp bundle-dev`

-# Start the server at http://localhost:3000
+## Start the server at http://localhost:3000
 `$ babel-node src/server/index.js`